-In addition, we are developing KIO-201, for patients with Persistent Corneal Epithelial Defects and patients recovering from surgical wounds, such as those undergoing photorefractive keratectomy ("PRK") surgery.
+In addition, we are developing KIO-201, for patients undergoing photorefractive keratectomy ("PRK") surgery for corneal wound repair after refractive surgery.
 KIO-201 is a modified form of the natural polymer hyaluronic acid, designed to protect the ocular surface to permit re-epithelialization of the cornea and improve and maintain ocular surface integrity.
 KIO-201 has unique properties that help hydrate and protect the ocular surface.